lubuntu-team/manual/source/2/2.5/2.5.1/K3b.rst

 ------------
 To configure settings for K3b :menuselection:`Settings --> Configure K3b`.
 To ask to save projects on exit autmoatically check the :guilabel:`Ask to save projects on exit` checkbox.
 To hide the main K3b window while burning a disc check the :guilabel:`Hide main window while writing` checkbox.
 To toggle showing a splash screen for K3b when it starts up check/uncheck the :guilabel:`Show splash screen` checkbox.
 To view information about your devices use the :guilabel:`Devices` tab.
 To show settings for :guilabel:`Notifications` has settings for notifications.
 The context you use are for choosing :guilabel:`Process successful`, :guilabel:`Process error`, :guilabel:`Track data not found`, :guilabel:`Waiting for medium`, :guilabel:`Mount/unmount failed`, :guilabel:`No problems found` , or :guilabel:`Busy`.
 To make a popup show up choose the :guilabel:`Show a message in popup` checkbox.

+To cancel you changes to your settings of K3b press the :guilabel:`Cancel` button.
+To apply your changes and leave the window open press the :guilabel:`Apply` button.
+To apply changes and close the window press the :guilabel:`OK` button.
+To restore settings to defaults press the :guilabel:`Restore Defaults` button.